Kidderminster Harriers F.C.: Back to the Conference

 The 2012–13 season started badly for Harriers as they lost the first five games, drew the next five games.
 However, Harriers went on a run that saw them win 22 out of their last 23 games, including a run of 12 wins, putting them in contention for the title and promotion.
 In January, Harriers received a club record fee of £300,000 from Fleetwood Town for striker Jamille Matt.
 Following the departure of Matt, Harriers signed eventual top scorer Michael Gash from Cambridge United on loan till the end of the season with a clause that Harriers could make the deal permanent at the end of the season.
 The title race with Mansfield Town went down to the last day with Mansfield 2 points ahead.
 Harriers in front of a sold out 6,453 Aggborough beat Stockport County 4–0 which confirmed their relegation.
 Mansfield beat a weakened Wrexham side who were already guaranteed the play-offs 1–0.
 Harriers finished 2nd and played 5th place Wrexham in the play off semi-final.
 Harriers lost the first leg at the Racecourse Ground 2–1, Michael Gash scoring Harriers goal from the penalty spot.
 Harriers also lost the second leg, again in front of a sell out crowd 3–1, confirming a 5–2 aggregate loss and Conference football for another season.

-After such a fantastic season, Harriers had 3 players in the Conference Team of the Year for the 2012–13 season, they were Anthony Malbon, Josh Gowling and Lee Vaughan.
+After an impressive season, Harriers had 3 players in the Conference Team of the Year for the 2012–13 season – Anthony Malbon, Josh Gowling and Lee Vaughan.